 Dental prophylaxis involves a dentist cleaning the teeth and inspecting the mouth for signs of any dental issues.
 Prophylaxis means preventive medical treatment.
-It is a crucial part of looking after the teeth to prevent dental disease and oral health issues.

 According to the

 Some dental prophylaxis treatments include cleaning plaque from teeth and checking for signs of oral conditions.
 People who

 This article will explain dental prophylaxis, why it may be necessary, and what to expect.
 It will also explain preventive measures for oral health issues.

 Dental prophylaxis involves looking after the teeth with regular checkups and correct oral hygiene.
 Regular teeth cleaning and checkups are crucial in preventing dental disease and oral health issues.

 - carry out scans or X-rays of the mouth to check for cavities or other problems

 - advise the person on any necessary dental work

 Dental prophylaxis can help people avoid oral health problems such as gum disease, tooth decay, and tooth loss.
 The whole appointment may take about 1 hour.

 Dental prophylaxis can help maintain good oral health, resulting in fewer issues over time.
 Regular checkups with a dentist can help with the folllowing dental issues.